GPPN Annual Conference

 Teams and proposals selected by their policy school to participate in the GPPN Conference at the

-All students will have the opportunity to participate in academic and social events organised by the Hertie School during the conference.
+Students also had the opportunity to participate in academic and social events organised by the Hertie School during the conference.